 Birth Defect Cases Pending After $1.14 Billion Settlement

 Kilker’s case set the stage for more Paxil-related birth defect lawsuits.
 The majority of claims ended up consolidated in the Philadelphia County Court of Common Pleas, where the 800 cases settled in 2010.

-GSK officials confirmed to Bloomberg they had set aside $2.4 billion to resolve litigation over Paxil and diabetes drug Avandia.
+GSK officials confirmed to Bloomberg it had set aside $2.4 billion to resolve litigation over Paxil and its diabetes drug Avandia.
 The company refused to comment on the terms of the settlements, but Bloomberg reported the birth defects settlements brought GSK’s total to more than $2 billion to resolve Paxil lawsuits alone.

 Although the MDL settlement took care of the majority of Paxil birth defect claims, around 100 lawsuits remained pending in Philadelphia for several years, with many of the remaining cases eventually de-consolidated.